clojurephant/clojurephant/docs/README.md

 #### ClojureScript Builds

-**NOTE:** While Figwheel options are available when `clojurescript-base` is applied, the necessary dependencies and middleware are not configured unless you apply `clojurescript`.

-See [ClojureScript compiler options](https://clojurescript.org/reference/compiler-options) and [Figwheel Main configuration options](https://github.com/bhauman/lein-figwheel/blob/master/figwheel-main/doc/figwheel-main-options.md) for details on what each option does and defaults to.
+See [ClojureScript compiler options](https://clojurescript.org/reference/compiler-options) for details on what each option does and defaults to.

 ```groovy
 clojurescript {